Ujjwal111999/Mind-It-Game/README.md

 # Mind-It-Game
-This game will test your memory .
+This game will test your memory. coded on python.
-Coded on Python.